-The synchronous integration pattern is the one where the application sends the message from the Client and receives the response back.
-It is a combination of request and response.
+The synchronous integration pattern is the one where the application sends the message from the Client and receives the response back or we can say that its a 2 way communication process which is a combination of request and response.

 The BPEL Process Service Component can be a Client who sends the request to the service and receives the response back or it could be the service who accepts the request and returns the response to the Client.